elephantmind/rate-limiter/README.md

 ```
 mvn test
 ```

-If you are using any IDE, you can run the test cases by running the test class RateLimiterTest.java Also, you can run the main class RateLimiterMain.java to see the output of the rate limiter.
+For 1st in-memory implementation, see the demo by running the test cases inside SlidingWindowCountStrategyTest.java For 2nd redis-distributed implementation, see the demo by running the test cases inside SlidingWindowCountDistributedUsingRedisStrategyTest.java

 ### References:
 1. https://www.figma.com/blog/an-alternative-approach-to-rate-limiting/